-- A Temporary Use Notice is not as such granted by the Licensing Authority.
-Rather the person seeking to rely on the Temporary Use Notice serves the Notice on the Licensing Authority (and on certain specified authorities) and the Licensing Authority will endorse the Notice (provided it complies with the requirements of the Act) or, where there are objections to the Notice, will hear the objections and then either serve a Counter-Notice that the Temporary Use Notice should not have effect, or should have effect subject to modifications, or dismiss the objections and endorse the Temporary Use Notice.
-A Temporary Use Notice may only be given by the holder of a relevant Operating Licence.
-Where a Temporary Use Notice has effect it allows the use of a "set of premises" for gambling where there is no Premises Licence but where the gambling operator wishes to use the premises only temporarily for providing gambling facilities. - 6.2 The holder of an Operating Licence will give the Temporary Use Notice to the Licensing Authority and will specify in that Notice: - the gambling activities to be carried on - the premises where it will take place - the dates and times that gambling will take place - the period of time during which the Notice is to have effect - specify any periods during the previous 12 months that a Temporary Use Notice had had effect for the same premises - specify the date on which the Notice is given - contain any other information that the Secretary of State prescribes. - 6.3 The same set of premises may not be the subject of a Temporary Use Notice for more than 21 days in any 12 months period but may be subject to several Notices provided that the total does not exceed 21 days.
-The Licensing Authority must issue a Counter Notice if the above limit of 21 days is exceeded.
-However, the Licensing Authority will, where the Notice could have effect for part of the period in the Notice, after consultation with the Applicant to issue a Counter-Notice limiting the number of days under the Notice to bring it within the 21 days permitted. - 6.4 The Applicant must give the Temporary Use Notice with the Licensing Authority not less than three months and one day before the day on which the gambling event will begin.
-The Notice must be copied to: - the Gambling Commission - the Police
+- 6.1 A Temporary Use Notice is not as such granted by the Authority.
+Rather the person seeking to rely on the Temporary Use Notice serves the Notice on the Authority (and on certain specified authorities) and the Authority endorses the Notice (provided it complies with the requirements of the Gambling Act 2005).
+Where there are objections to the Notice, the Authority will hear the objections and then either serve a Counter-Notice that the Temporary Use Notice should not have effect, or should have effect subject to modifications, or dismiss the objections and endorse the Temporary Use Notice. - 6.2 A Temporary Use Notice may only be given by the holder of a relevant Operating Licence.
+Where a Temporary Use Notice has effect, it allows the use of a "set of premises" for gambling where there is no Premises Licence and allows premises such as hotels, conference centres or sporting venues to be used temporarily for providing facilities for gambling.

+- 6.3 The holder of an Operating Licence will give the Temporary Use Notice to the Authority and will specify in that Notice: - the gambling activities to be carried on - the premises where it will take place - the dates and times that gambling will take place - the period of time during which the Notice is to have effect - specify any periods during the previous 12 months that a Temporary Use Notice had had effect for the same premises - specify the date on which the Notice is given - contain any other information that the Secretary of State prescribes. - 6.4 The same set of premises may not be the subject of a Temporary Use Notice for more than 21 days in any 12 months period but may be subject to several Notices provided that the total does not exceed 21 days.
+The Authority must issue a Counter Notice if the above limit of 21 days is exceeded.
+However, the Authority will, where the Notice could have effect for part of the period in the Notice, after consultation with the Applicant to issue a Counter-Notice limiting the number of days under the Notice to bring it within the 21 days permitted. - 6.5 The applicant must give the Temporary Use Notice with the Authority not less than three months and one day before the day on which the gambling event will begin.
+The Notice must be copied to: - the Gambling Commission - the Police - HM Revenues and Customs; and, if applicable - any other Authority in whose area the premises are situated. - 6.6 If there are no objections (see below) the Authority must endorse the Notice whereupon it will become valid. - 6.7 Within 14 days of being given the Temporary Use Notice the Authority and the Authorities to which the Notice has been copied can give a Notice of Objection, if they think that having regard to the licensing objectives the Notice should not have effect or should have effect only with modification.
+Any Notice of Objection (not given by the Authority)

-- HM Revenues and Customs; and, if applicable - any other Licensing Authority in whose area the premises are situated. - 6.5 If there are no objections (see below) the Licensing Authority must endorse the Notice whereupon it will become valid. - 6.6 Within 14 days of being given the Temporary Use Notice the Licensing Authority and the Authorities to which the Notice has been copied can give a Notice of Objection, if they think that having regard to the licensing objectives the Notice should not have effect, or should have effect only with modification.
-Any Notice of Objection (not given by the Licensing Authority) is copied to the Licensing Authority.
-Upon receipt of any Notice of objection there will be a hearing before the Licensing Sub-Committee (unless all relevant parties agree in writing that a hearing is unnecessary).
-Following consideration of the objections the Licensing Authority may either give a Counter-Notice that the Temporary Use Notice should not have effect, or should have effect only with specified modifications or dismiss the objections.
-If the objections are dismissed they will endorse the Temporary Use Notice.
+is copied to the Authority.
+Upon receipt of any Notice of objection there will be a hearing before the licensing sub-committee (unless all relevant parties agree in writing that a hearing is unnecessary).
+Following consideration of the objections the Authority may either give a Counter-Notice that the Temporary Use Notice should not have effect or should have effect only with specified modifications or dismiss the objections.
+If the objections are dismissed, they will endorse the Temporary Use Notice.